pyinstaller/pyinstaller/doc/bootloader-building.rst

        issue_.

+In all cases you may want

+* to set the path to include python, e.g. ``set PATH=%PATH%;c:\python35``,
-In both cases you may want to peek into the Vagrantfile or :file:`../appveyor.yml` to learn how we are building.
+* to peek into the Vagrantfile or :file:`../appveyor.yml` to learn how we are building.

 You can also build the bootloaders for cygwin.